dialex/start-testing/docs/concepts/purpose.md

 - Identifying the subtleties and extremities where the system can be used.
 - Questioning and challenging how the product is presumed to be built and used.
 - Finding what is Not in harmony with the surroundings (context)
->  "pursuit" two aspects of testing for me: finding out what is there and digging what needs to be uncovered (chasing something which might be elusive or hard to find/spot).
+- finding out what is there and digging what needs to be uncovered (chasing something which might be elusive or hard to find/spot).
 - Like buying a microscope and a telescope to look at how a product is used today and in future.
+- experimenting with the product to find out how it may be having problems (which is not "breaking the product", by the way)
+- a process by which we systematically examine any aspect of the product with the goal of preventing surprises
+- a process of interacting with the product and its systems in many ways that challenge unwarranted optimism
+- using tools and manual interaction to question and evaluate the behaviours and states of the product
+- exploring products deeply, imaginatively, and suspiciously, to help find problems that threaten value

 #### ❌ Investigation